parth-io/Learn-CS-and-Coding/Git and Markdown.md

 `gh`, GitHub's CLI, works on top of `git` to manage your local repos

 To create a newline in Github-flavoured Markdown, add `\` or `<\br>`  to the  end of a line.
 Typora and some other Markdown editors create a new paragraph for the next line if you press the `Enter` key, meaning the spacing is greater than a line spacing.

+Creating new line in Typora - does it create a new paragraph?
+And if it does not, it is creating a new line, why does it not need a '\' character but GitHub needs it?
+TOC is broken on GitHub

+See why Typora's GitHub-flavoured MarkDown is not working